ahoward/senv/README.md

     DB_URL : db://prod-url

-one can access the environment as in the examples above, using the senv cli program to run another command, but the environments can also be loaded into shell scripts via
+one can access the environment as in the examples above, using the senv cli program to run another command, but the environment can also be loaded into your shell scripts via

     # import all senv env vars into this script
     eval $(senv init -)